ARCS Scholar Awards

 About the ARCS Foundation

 ARCS Foundation, Inc. is a national nonprofit volunteer women's organization that promotes American competitiveness by supporting talented U.S. citizens working to complete degrees in science, technology, engineering, mathematics (STEM) and health disciplines in top-rated programs at leading U.S. universities.
-Since its founding in 1958, ARCS Foundation has provided more than 9,600 graduate students of science with awards totaling nearly $100 million.
+Since its founding in 1958, ARCS Foundation has awarded more than $100 million to over 10,000 ARCS Scholars.
 ARCS Scholars have gone on to positions of leadership and distinction across academia, industry and government.
 Nine out of 10 ARCS Scholars work in their sponsored fields - sharing knowledge, developing technologies, launching startup companies, and inspring youth to pursue the challenge of study and careers in STEM fields.

 - Ph.D., Mechanical & Aerospace Engineering, UC Irvine, 2020 expected